Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 command message and will explain later what the ``wait()`` function does and what we could do differently with or without it.

-Finally, :py:meth:`olympe.Drone.disconnection` disconnect Olympe from the drone properly.
+Finally, :py:meth:`olympe.Drone.disconnect` disconnect Olympe from the drone properly.

 To execute this script and see your drone taking off, from the same shell/terminal you've just source'd the ``shell`` script: